 This church is also a little off the beaten path.
 That means finding it can be a bit of an adventure in its own right.
 Search for it in Cannaregio just past San Polo.

 If you’re still wondering what to see in Venice, you might consider stopping by Rialto Bridge.
 After all, it’s one of the city’s most visible symbols.
 It was made in 1591, making it the oldest bridge crossing the Grand Canal.
 The views that you and your kids can see from this bridge are truly spectacular.

 On top of that, the bridge is lined with tons of souvenir shops that are a lot of fun to explore.
 You can find everything from t-shirts, painted masks, and Murano glass.
 It’s an excellent place to buy your child a souvenir that will always remind them of their time in Venice.

 As you can see, there are many things you can do with your kids in Venice.
 This city offers everything from outdoor fun to artistic activities and everything in between.
 It’s simply a fantastic destination regardless of your age.

 Planning a day trip to Venice with kids?
 Do not miss this itinerary.
 It’s perfect for Venice in a day

-So don’t worry if you’re bringing your children with you to this marvellous city.
+So don’t worry if you’re bringing your children with you to this marvelous city.
 They’re certain to have just as much fun as you will.
 It’s a place where you’re guaranteed to have fun and make memories that will last a lifetime.